KaisenAmin/c_std/vector/README.md

 This Vector library, written in C, is an implementation that mimics the functionality of the C++ `std::vector`.
 It aims to provide dynamic array capabilities to C programs.
 This library is part of a project to reimplement features of the C++ standard library in C, making it useful for developers familiar with C++ but working in C environments.

 The Vector library allows for creating dynamic arrays that can resize automatically when elements are added or removed.
-It supports various operations such as inserting, deleting, and accessing elements, as well as more advanced functionalities like memory pooling for efficient allocation and deallocation of elements.
+It supports various operations such as inserting, deleting, and accessing elements, as well as capacity management (reserve / shrink-to-fit) for efficient memory use.

 ## Key Features

 - **Dynamic Resizing:** Automatically adjust size when elements are added or removed.
-- **Memory Efficiency:** Incorporates a memory pool mechanism to manage memory allocation efficiently.
+- **Memory Efficiency:** Elements live in a single contiguous buffer grown with `realloc` (doubling), so peak memory tracks the live element count — the same storage model as C++ `std::vector`.
+Scales cleanly to 10–100 million elements.
 - **Generic Container:** Can store elements of any data type, including structures.
 - **Various Utility Functions:** Functions for comparison, swapping, and checking the state of the vector.